 As for refined sugar-free, it should work, but again I haven't tried it.
-If you do chose to use a sugar alternative make sure it is granulated.
+If you do choose to use a sugar alternative make sure it is granulated.
 I recommend coconut sugar or maple sugar.

 Yes!
 Just scoop the dough into balls and freeze on a parchment-lined sheet pan in the freezer.
-Once frozen, transfer the cookies to a ziplock bag or freezer safe container.
+Once frozen, transfer the cookies to a ziplock bag or freezer-safe container.
 The baking time will need to be increased slightly for frozen cookies (usually 2-3 more minutes) so do keep that in mind!